 A Harvard ID number and/or ID card is needed to obtain library privileges (including on-line resources), to gain access to the M2 shuttle, to gain access to athletic facilities and museums, to receive event discounts, and to use Crimson Cash.

-CREATING AN ECOMMONS ID AND PASSWORD
+ACTIVATE AN HMS ID ACCOUNT AND PASSWORD

 SETTING UP OUTLOOK EMAIL AND COMPUTER ACCESS